josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

    ![On the End-User License Agreement page, the check box to accept the license agreement is selected, as is the Next button.](media/image115.png 'End-User License Agreement page')

-6. Accept the default Destination Folder, and click Next.
+6. Accept the default Destination Folder, and select Next.

    ![On the Destination folder page, the destination folder is set to C;\Program Files\Microsoft Integration Runtime\ and the Next button is selected.](media/image116.png 'Destination folder page')

-7. Click Install to complete the installation.
+7. Choose Install to complete the installation.

    ![On the Ready to install Microsoft Integration Runtime page, the Install button is selected.](media/image117.png 'Ready to install page')

-8. Click Finish once the installation has completed.
+8. Select Finish once the installation has completed.

    ![On the Completed the Microsoft Integration Runtime Setup Wizard page, the Finish button is selected.](media/image118.png 'Completed the Wizard page')